jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 2. Within a pipeline
 3. (new) Within a library

 The name of an element is given by its definition.
 The **qualified name** is constructed by prepending container structures in this pattern: `<container name>.<element name>`, e.g., `MyDomainLibraryMyDomainLibrary.MyDomainSpecificValuetype`.

 **Access paths:**
 - root level elements can access
   - root level elements by their name
   - and elements of libraries by their qualified name
 - elements within a library can access
-  - root level elements by their name
   - elements within the same library by their name
   - and elements of other libraries by their qualified name
 - elements within a pipeline can access